maxpat78/w32lex/README.md

 - backslashes, only if followed by `"`:
   * `2n -> n`, and opens/closes a block
   * `(2n+1) -> n`, and adds a literal `"`
-- all other characters are simply copied
+- all other characters are simply copied.

-`split` accepts an optional argument `mode` to set the compatibility level: with mode=0 (default), it behaves like mslex parser; if mode&1, first argument is parsed in a simplified way (i.e. argument is everything up to the first space if unquoted, or the second quote otherwise); if mode&2, emulate parse_cmdline from 2005 onward (a `""` inside a quoted block emit a literal quote _without_ ending such block).
+`split` accepts an optional argument `mode` to set the compatibility level:
+- with mode=0 (default), it behaves like mslex parser;
+- with mode&1, first argument is parsed in a simplified way (i.e. argument is everything up to the first space if unquoted, or the second quote otherwise);
+- with mode&2, it emulates parse_cmdline from 2005 onward (a `""` inside a
+quoted block emit a literal quote _without_ ending such block).

 w32_cmd
 =======